Infidel: Islam

 In Sufism the term underwent a special development, as in a well-known verse of Abu Sa'id: "So long as belief and unbelief are not perfectly equal, no man can be a true Muslim", which has prompted various explanations.

 Judaism

 Judaism has a notion of pagan gentiles who are called עכו״ם 'acum, an acronym of Ovdei Cohavim u-Mazzaloth or, literally, "star-and-constellation worshippers".
+It was also probably influenced by the similar-sounding Hebrew word "עקום" ('aqum), which means "crooked".

 The Hebrew term, kofer, cognate with the Arabic kafir, is reserved only for apostate Jews.